attackgoat/screen-13/README.md

  - Lifetime management calls `free` for you
  - Resource information comes with each smart pointer
  - Easy-to-use hashable/orderable types (no raw pointers)
- - `CommandChain` abstraction for executions outside of render passes

 Example usage: